rkiel/node-intro/README.md

 * Events
 * Packaged Modules

+At the end of four of the sections, I include a hands-on, step-by-step lab exercise.
-The exercises were developed using node.js installed on Ubuntu via Vagrant.
+The exercises were developed using Node.js installed on Ubuntu via Vagrant.
 It is not a requirement that you use Vagrant but I've found it to be a great development tool.

 * [Installing Vagrant](https://github.com/rkiel/node-intro/wiki/Lab-:-Installing-Vagrant)